IIIF/api/source/presentation/4.0/model.md

 ### canonical
 {: #canonical}

-The URI that SHOULD be used to track the resource's identity, regardless of where it is made accessible or its `id` property.
+The URI that SHOULD be used to track the resource's identity, regardless of where it is made accessible or the value of its `id` property.
 The canonical URI can then be used as the target for annotations, regardless of the URI from which it was retrieved.
 If this property is set, then clients _MUST NOT_ change or delete it.
-Clients _MUST NOT_ assign a canonical URI if one is not present, as the resource might already have one assigned by a different system but it was not included in the representation received.
+Clients _MUST NOT_ assign a canonical URI if one is not present, as the resource might already have one assigned by a different system but was not included in the representation received.
 Any reference to the `canonical` URI _MUST_ be treated as a reference to this resource.

-As the W3C model allows the property to be used on bodies and targets, and any resource _MAY_ be a body or target of an Annotation, this property _MAY_ be used on any resource in the IIIF specifications.

 For more information about `canonical`, see the [W3C Annotation Model](https://www.w3.org/TR/annotation-model/#other-identities).